yasglobal/schema-for-article/readme.txt

 == Changelog ==

+= 0.3.2 =

+  * Enhancements
+    * Added translation Capability
+    * Fixed PHP Notice on 404 Page
+    * Fixed plugin_loaded issue

 = 0.3.1 =

   * Add Compatibility with Make Paths Relative Plugin

 = 0.3 =

   * Optimized the Queries and made the SCHEMA more flexible.

 = 0.2 =

   * Fixed Featured Image bug and add functionality to change the SCHEMA type.

 = 0.1 =

   * This is a fully functional version based on the idea of minimum viable product.